AikidoSec/firewall-node/sample-apps/h3-postgres/README.md

 - http://localhost:4000/ : List all cats
 - http://localhost:4000/?petname=Kitty : This will add a new cat named "Kitty"
-- http://localhost:4000/?petname=Kitty'); DELETE FROM cats;-- H : This will delete all cats
+- http://localhost:4000/?petname=Kitty'); DELETE FROM cats_3;-- H : This will delete all cats